MaksimIM/JaynesProbabilityTheory/chapter9.md

 Now the equation 9.19 is linear.
 So if we can make the initial condition $M(0,n)$ a sum of exponentials, the solution is the sum of corresponding solutions.
 This is what we did above.

-This is analogous to how any exponential function $\exp\{\lambda_0 x\}$ being boundary condition to heat equation (at $t=0$) leads to $F(t,x)=\exp\{\lambda_0^2 t\}\exp\{\lambda_0 x\}$ solution, and so if one can write $F(0, x)$ as sum of exponentials then the solution follows.
+This is analogous to how any exponential function $\exp\{\lambda_0 x\}$ being boundary condition to heat equation (at $t=0$) leads to $F(t,x)=\exp\{\lambda_0^2 t\}\exp\{\lambda_0 x\}$ solution.
+In that setting, if one can write $F(0, x)$ as sum of exponentials then the solution follows.
 The heat equation is second order, so one _can_ use sines and cosines as boundary conditions instead, and then decompose the actual boundary values into those (aka Fouries analysis).
-We have a first order difference equation, so use exponentials.
+We have a first order difference equation, so we use exponentials.

 **Remark 2, finding $h$**: I don't think there is such an $h(\lambda)$ (but have not proved this).
-If one iterprets $\delta(G, 0)$ as a delta function (aka a distribution), then one can get arbitrarrily close by taking $h$ to be zero-mean Gaussian with ever increasing variance (the two-sided Laplace transformis then a zero-mean Gaussina with ever decreasing vriance, which converges to the delta function).
+If one iterprets $\delta(G, 0)$ as a delta function (aka a distribution), then one can get arbitrarrily close by taking $h$ to be zero-mean Gaussian with ever increasing variance (the two-sided Laplace transform is then a zero-mean Gaussina with ever decreasing vriance, which converges to the delta function).

 **Remark 3**: I don't think any of this matters.
 As far as I can tell, we are only going to be using 9.27, and not 9.22.
-That said, I'd Jaynes's derivation of 9.27 is suspect (and the talk of "inverse Laplace transform" seems doubly suspect; this would be right if we were doing Fourier transforms, but [not for Laplace](https://en.wikipedia.org/wiki/Inverse_Laplace_transform).)
+That said, Jaynes's derivation of 9.27 is suspect (and the talk of "inverse Laplace transform" seems doubly suspect; this would be right if we were doing Fourier transforms, but [not for Laplace](https://en.wikipedia.org/wiki/Inverse_Laplace_transform)).
 So we better derive 9.27.
 We do this after an unnecessary detour through the 1D linear recurrences.